-It's different from Facebook etc. because it's specifically designed for professional networking, as opposed to chatting with friends.
-It's a really useful way to network with graduates and recruiters, particularly if you're job hunting.
-It’s also a great way to keep up with developments in your area and, as well as having an up to date online presence.
+It's different from Facebook, etc., because it's specifically designed for professional networking instead of chatting with friends.
+Nevertheless, it's a really useful way to network with graduates and recruiters, particularly if you're job hunting.
+It's also a great way to keep up to date with developments in your area, as well as having a professional and online presence.

 Many employers now use LinkedIn to recruit.
 They can shortlist candidates based on qualifications, location, experience and skills at the touch of a button.

-- Populate your profile as much as you can.
+- Profile: Populate your profile as much as you can.
+Include a happy professional photo.
 Display everything you are doing.
 Employers like to see what else you have to offer besides your degree.
 The better and more complete your profile is, the more likely it will appear near the top of the page in a Google search on your name.

-- Go into the universities section on the top tab and look for TU Dublin.
-Once you find it, you should see that there are over 75k profiles listed.
-Using keywords, narrow down your search until you find graduates from your course.
+- Alumni Function: Go into the universities section on the top tab and look for TU Dublin.
+Once you find it, you should see over 150k+ profiles listed.
+Next, click the Alumni Function; using keywords, narrow down your search until you find graduates from your course.

-- Go into the group section on the top tab and using keywords, identify and join relevant groups, including Technological University Dublin – Graduate Network.
+- LinkedIn Groups: Go into the group section on the top tab and, using keywords from your course, identify and join relevant groups, including TU Dublin Graduate Network.

-- Go into the company section on the top tab and search for organisations that recruit graduates in your area.
-There's often useful information here that's in addition to what's on their website.
+- Company: Go into the company section on the top tab and search for organisations that recruit graduates in your area.
+There's often useful information here that's in addition to what's on their website and Jobs.